dangla/bil/README.md

 External libraries
 ==================

-Some functionalities (like solvers ma38 and superlu) require the use of the following libraries:
+Some functionalities (like solvers ma38, superlu, petscksp) require the use of the following libraries:

   - **BLAS**: this library is usually supplied by your computer processor vendor, and using a good one is critical to performance.